1x12HD/how-to-reset-not-interested-list-on-steam-using-javascript/README.md

 3. **Copy the JavaScript Code**:
      - Go to the [GitHub repository](https://github.com/0x12HD/How-to-Reset-Not-Interested-List-on-Steam/blob/main/reset-not%20Interested-list.js) where you found this tool.
-     - Locate the JavaScript code in the repository (usually found in a .js file).
      - Click the "Raw" button to view the code in raw format.
      - Copy the entire code.